yuthimreddy/DP2_DS3022_hva4zb/README.md

 1. Be sure to fork this repository and commit/push your code back to it for grading.
 2. Your Prefect flow should be saved to a file named `prefect.py`.
+3. When running your Prefect flow you may use the remote host profile we set up in class `[profiles.uvasds]`, or  `[profiles.local]`.
+Either is fine.
-3. If you attempt to write an Airflow DAG that should be saved to a file named `airflow.py`.
+4. If you attempt to write an Airflow DAG that should be saved to a file named `airflow.py`.
-4. Secondary Prefect flows or Airflow DAGs are permissible.
-That is, one flow may also trigger another flow, etc.
+5. Secondary Prefect flows or Airflow DAGs are permissible.
+That is, one flow may also trigger another flow; one DAG may call another DAG, etc.
-5. Your code should log using the built-in logging methods for either Prefect or Airflow.
+6. Your code should log using the built-in logging methods for either Prefect or Airflow.
 You do not need to use a separate logging package.
 Do not save or commit log files to your repo.
-6. Do not save or commit any data or database files.
+7. Do not save or commit any data or database files.

 ## AWS Issues